ConnorBaker/CS321_Lectures/2019-09-18/Lecture.md

 + Process requirements may also be specified mandating a particular IDE, programming language or development method
 + Non-functional requirements may be more critical than functional requirements.
 If these are not met, the system may be useless
 + Typically words that work as defining an attribute of a system can be considered NFRs
-  + Saftey, security, reliability, scalability, etc.
+  + Safety, security, reliability, scalability, etc.

 ## Implementing Non-Functional Requirements